-AUSTIN, Texas — The Austin City Limits (ACL) Music Festival is looking at new ways to be sustainable, and this year, that means powering one stage in a way they’ve never done before that’s set to save fuel and cut down on emissions.
+AUSTIN, Texas — The Austin City Limits Music Festival (ACL) is looking at new ways to be sustainable, and this year, that means powering one stage in a way it's never done before and that’s set to save fuel and cut down on emissions.

-The IHG Hotel and Resorts Stage, as well as some backstage areas and lounges, will be powered on a hybrid-battery system.
-C3P Presents, the event management company that puts on ACL Music Festival, compared the system to a hybrid car.
+The IHG Hotel and Resorts Stage, as well as some backstage areas and lounges, will be powered by a hybrid-battery system.
+C3P Presents, the event management company that puts on ACL, compared the system to a hybrid car.

 When battery power starts to run low, generators will automatically kick on until the batteries are fully charged again.
-They say the process results in about a 60-75% reduction in runtimes, which reduces their overall emissions.
+C3 says the process results in about a 60 to 75% reduction in runtimes, which reduces the fest's overall emissions.

 “We're doing everything we can to both bring this world class festival to Austin and limit our impact as much as possible,” Perry said.